chanzuckerberg/open-science/collections/_data_sharing/data_dryad.md

  All research data is eligible for publication in Dryad.
  The main reasons researchers publish data in Dryad include:

-- A project includes data that cannot be submitted to other data- or discipline-specific repositories
+- The data aren't appropriate to submit to other data- or discipline-specific repositories
 - The journal to which a research publication has been submitted belongs to a Publisher Member of Dryad
 - The institution (university or research center) sponsoring the research is an Institutional Member of Dryad